 • You prioritise getting the banks lending again, but if they aren’t ready to lend or the loans are bad won’t this create further instability?

 • At the last election you wanted to scrap the business department and with it a range of business support measures.
 Is your approach to industrial policy now more activist like Labour or more laissez faire like the Conservatives?Like this article?
-Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by making a donation today.
+Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by becoming a Left Foot Forward Supporter today.